-In the midst of COVID pandemic, people with disabilities have suffered from isolation due to social distancing rules, while limited accessibility of ICT tools, distance learning, and access to information related to COVID-19 have led to a deterioration in their quality of life.
+In the midst of the COVID pandemic, people with disabilities have suffered from isolation due to social distancing.
+With limited accessibility of ICT tools, distance learning, and unequal access to information related to COVID-19, people with disabilities witnessed a significant deterioration in their quality of life.

-ADILE will promote the empowerment and social inclusion of people with intellectual disabilities (PWIDs), by promoting the accessibility of ICT tools for distance learning.
-The project will aim at:
+ADILE will promote the empowerment and social inclusion of people with intellectual disabilities (PWIDs), by promoting accessibility of ICT tools for distance learning.
+The project aims to:

-1 - Defining an online educational pathway for PWDs, specifically focused on the acquisition of knowledge and skills in the field of active citizenship, media literacy, democratic values, exercise of rights.
+- Define an online educational pathway for PWDs, specifically focused on the acquisition of knowledge and skills in the field of active citizenship, media literacy, democratic values, exercise of rights.

-Creation of ADILE Toolkit: an online training course accessible educational materials and resources, directed at o PWDs with the aim of improving their understanding of the world around them and increasing their autonomy.
+- Creation of an ADILE Toolkit: An online training course with accessible educational materials and resources, created for people with disabilties with the aim of improving their understanding of the world around them and increasing their autonomy.

-Educational platform: all the training materials contained in the training course will be made available in the ADILE platform, which will also be The model of accessible distance education proposed and tested by ADILE
+- Educational platform: All training materials of the course will be made available on the ADILE platform, which will also be the model of accessible distance education proposed and tested by ADILE.

-Guidelines for the establishment of a European model for accessible distance learning for PWID: ADILE will create a model of distance education that guarantees accessibility, a model that is currently lacking at European level.
-The guidelines will enable this model to be applied to different contexts in a consistent manner, being directed at …
+- Guidelines for the establishment of a European model for accessible distance learning for PWID: ADILE will create a model of distance education that guarantees accessibility that is currently lacking at the European level.
+These guidelines will enable the model to be applied in different contexts in a consistent manner.

 01/02/2022 – 01/02/2024